code-rhapsodie/ezdataflow-bundle/README.md

 ### Step 2: Add a step for prepare the content

-To process eZ content into your Dataflow, you need transform the data in objet `ContentCreateStructure` or `ContentUpdateStructure` for create or update content respectively.
+To process eZ Platform content into your Dataflow, you need transform the data in objet `ContentCreateStructure` or `ContentUpdateStructure` for create or update content respectively.

-But, for determine if the content exist or not, you need search into the eZ content.
+But, for determine if the content exist or not, you need search into the eZ Platform content.

-One way id use the remote id for search the content.
+One way is use the remote id for search the content.

-In the following example, the remote id pattern is `article-<id>` with the `<id>` replaced by the id provided by the reader.
+In the following example, the remote id pattern is `article-<id>` with the `<id>` replaced by the data id provided by the reader.
 For check if the content exist or not, I use the service `ContentService` provided by eZ Platform.

-The step is added with anonymous function and have 3 type of return:
+The step is added with anonymous function and has 3 types of return:

-* When the step return `false`, the data is dropped
+* When the step return `false`, the data is dropped.
-* When the step return a `ContentCreateStructure`, the data will be saved into en new eZ content
+* When the step return a `ContentCreateStructure`, the data will be saved into en new eZ Platform content.
-* When the step return a `ContentUpdateStructure`, the data will be saved into the existing eZ content in overwriting all defined fields.
+* When the step return a `ContentUpdateStructure`, the data will be saved into the existing eZ Platform content in overwriting all defined fields.

 For the new content, you must provide one or more "parent location id" in the 3th argument of the `ContentCreateStructure` constructor.

-In this exemple, I have add a new folder for store all article.
+In this exemple, I have add a new folder for store all articles.

-For get the location id of the parent eZ content, go to the admin UI and select the future parent content, click on the details tabs, and read the "Location id" like this:
+For get the location id of the parent eZ Platform content, go to the admin UI and select the future parent content, click on the details tabs, and read the "Location id" like this:

 ![parent folder](src/Resources/doc/dest_folder.jpg)

 > Note: the best practice is to define this parent id in your `parameter.yml` file or your `.env.local` file for each execution environment.

 ```php
 // In your DataflowType